Note: This post was first published on the 4th April, 2011.

-To start things off consider a small contact form from Foundation Six Web Design.
-Yes this isn’t a login form so it may steer a bit off topic.
-However, their page design is very impressive and it shows you what a little creativity can achieve.
+To start things off, consider a small contact form from Foundation Six Web Design.
+Yes, this isn’t a login form, so it may steer a bit off-topic.
+However, their page design is impressive and shows you what a little creativity can achieve.

 jQuery Login Boxes

 Pixel2Life offers some fantastic insight into a new field of data input.
-From their homepage you can click the login link and bring up a dynamic jQuery-powered login box.
-This form contains an Ajax call to an external PHP script which checks the credentials of your login info and, once processed, either grants or denies access.
+From their homepage, you can click the login link and bring up a dynamic jQuery-powered login box.
+This form contains an Ajax call to an external PHP script that checks the credentials of your login info and, once processed, either grants or denies access.

-Going another step further the astute may notice a registration link directly below the login box.
+Going further, astute may notice a registration link directly below the login box.
 This offers a much smoother user experience for those looking to sign up for the website but unable to locate the registration link.

 Simple One-Page Registrations

-Another shifting paradigm we see is the lacking in such detail for new account registrations.
-This isn’t necessarily a bad statistic assuming users are growing impatient towards filling out data.
-The numbers actually suggest websites with shorter registration pages garner heavier lists of new users on a daily basis.
+Another shifting paradigm we see is lacking in such detail for new account registrations.
+This isn’t necessarily a bad statistic assuming users are growing impatient with filling out data.
+The numbers actually suggest websites with shorter registration pages garner heavier lists of new users daily.

 Sikbox offers a lightweight option for visitors to create their own search box for a website.
 The only requirement is your own custom domain which to provide search results for.
-The input fields are large, text is very simple to read and there are absolutely no advertisements to distract users from the task of building their search form!
+The input fields are large, the text is very simple to read, and there are no advertisements to distract users from building their search form!

 Build off Flashy Effects

 One of the greatest signup experiences I’ve ever had was creating my first Tumblr account.
-The home page of their site offers both a login and signup form placed directly beneath each other with new CSS3 highlight/fade effects.
+The home page of their site offers both login and signup forms placed directly beneath each other with new CSS3 highlight/fade effects.

-This systematic approach is similar regarding Pixel2Life’s jQuery login area.
-However, the difference with Tumblr is the network cannot offer any content to those without a blog (aside from browsing others accounts).
-The real benefit from tumblr is creating your own blog and following others – thus your main objective on the front page is either to create an account or log in.
+This systematic approach is similar to Pixel2Life’s jQuery login area.
+However, the difference with Tumblr is the network cannot offer any content to those without a blog (aside from browsing others’ accounts).
+The real benefit from Tumblr is creating your own blog and following others – thus, your main objective on the front page is either to create an account or log in.

 There are some bugs with this system.
-Most notably within IE6/IE7 not supporting these new CSS properties.
+Most notably, IE6/IE7 does not support these new CSS properties.
 Also used on the home page is a system for adding label elements into form input values – basically overruling the “default” characters used for email/password boxes.

 20+ Examples of Beautiful Form Design